GulbeEvija/Grocery-List/README.md

 ![Product Name Screen Shot][product-screenshot]

-* In this app users can add and cross out a task, as well as delete the whole list of tasks.
+* In this app users can add and cross out an item, as well as delete the whole list of items.
 * To build this app I used 3 attributes - onChange, onClick and onSubmit.
 * "Each child should have a unique key prop" was the challenge I ran into.
 Therefore when using map(), we also need to add key.
-* In the future I hope to add a button where users can edit a task!
+* In the future I hope to add a button where users can edit an item!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>